 Today, Peddler’s Village is a thriving attraction that welcomes more than two million visitors from around the globe each year—though it is still a family-owned business headed by Earl’s daughter, Donna Jamison Cave.
 In 2020, it was named the number-one tourist attraction by the Philadelphia Business Journal.
 It has also earned the Best in Bucks distinction as a shopping mall, local tourist destination, and entertainment venue as well as for its major holiday display.

-In 2022, we will celebrate the 60th anniversary with traditional festivals, special events, and 60 giveaways.
-Follow us on Facebook, Instagram, and Twitter, and keep an eye on the updates!
+In 2022, we celebrated the 60th anniversary with traditional festivals, special events, and 60 giveaways.
+Follow us on Facebook, Instagram, and Twitter, and keep an eye on what we’re doing in 2023!

 I have been coming to Peddler’s since probably the late 1990s.
 I have great memories from bringing my little nephew to your petting zoo to viewing many years of gingerbread houses with my friend.
 My husband and I have attended years of festivals, car shows, scarecrow competitions and sidewalk sales/craft shows finding treasures.
 We have eaten at almost all your restaurants and look forward every year to the Cock ‘n Bull holiday buffets.
 My mom and I enjoyed times of fun at your breakfast bingo.
 As she gets older these are good memories.